-Well, if viewer’s watch this, they’ll say yeah, but that’s rats.
+Well, if viewers watch this, they’ll say yeah, but that’s rats.
 I’ll give you one better, We do it with humans.
 Maybe now they’ll find this more interesting.
 What do we do with PET scans?
-When we suspect people have cancers?
-We give them sugar prior to viewing them, because we know that sugar is taken up by the body’s cancer cells in a ratio of 18 to one.
+When do we suspect people have cancers?
+We give them sugar prior to viewing them because we know that sugar is taken up by the body’s cancer cells in a ratio of 18 to one.

-That on a certain level I can totally understand what I can’t understand is why in the oncologists office, they have a candy dish on the way out for their patients to feed on.
-Why do they want to feed their patient, nutrient, well, lack of nutrients, that’s going to potentially make their condition that much worse.
+On a certain level I can totally understand what I can’t understand is why in the oncologist’s office, they have a candy dish on the way out for their patients to feed on.
+Why do they want to feed their patient, nutrients, well, lack of nutrients, that’s going to potentially make their condition that much worse?
 It makes no sense.

-And they haven’t been able a lot of those people, those doctors wouldn’t have made the connection that if we’re using the sugar to make the cancer more active, so that we can scan it and know where it is.
+And they haven’t been able to a lot of those people, those doctors wouldn’t have made the connection that if we’re using the sugar to make cancer more active so that we can scan it and know where it is.
 Maybe we should tell our clients when they leave not to consume sugar again.

 With again, now you using common sense, that’s a dangerous thing.

 Yeah.
 So I brought sleep up because it is actually I feel it’s one of the most important things that somebody can do to create a healthy body.
-Now we know that people who do not get at least six hours sleep at night are more likely to become a type two diabetic.
+Now we know that people who do not get at least six hours of sleep at night are more likely to become type two diabetics.

 Well, what happens during sleep?
-It’s real basic, you answer the question.
+It’s really basic, you answer the question.
 It’s more than we dream.
 We sleep because It’s restorative.
 It gives our bodies a chance to recover.
 We abuse it all day long, we sit too long.
 We don’t eat the right foods, we don’t exercise.
-So the status we don’t we don’t have proper vascular flow.
+So the status we don’t have proper vascular flow.

 Our minds are not being fed properly.
-So they’re having to deal with with that.
+So they’re having to deal with that.
 There’s constant stress on the body throughout the entire day, even though you may not feel it.
-So what do you need, you need to restore it a period of time to recover?
-If you don’t do that, and then start another day, you’re now starting sub threshold.
+So what do you need, you need to restore it for a period of time to recover.
+If you don’t do that, and then start another day, you’re now starting sub-threshold.

 So how are you supposed to be able to digest food?
-How are you supposed to use hormones to create metabolic activities, how everything starts breaking down.
+How are you supposed to use hormones to create metabolic activities, and how everything starts breaking down?
 So this is the whole interaction.

 Consumers are used to hearing one thing, you know, I ate sugar so I became a diabetic, which in and of itself isn’t an accurate statement, but We like this cause and effect, were much, much, much more complicated than that.
 Our behavior creates a plethora of positive or negative based on whether we do things in a healthy manner or an unhealthy manner.

 So you know, now we know that the gut is tied to the brain.
-So we know that the immune system is in the gut, we know that serotonin that we always say is a brain hormone.
-Where’s it Where’s most of it made in the gut.
+So we know that the immune system is in the gut, we know that serotonin which we always say is a brain hormone.
+Where’s it Where’s most of it made in the gut?
 So there’s a complete interaction with the entire body.
-So if you don’t include all the different components of what it needs, you can’t expect it to function healthy.
+So if you don’t include all the different components of what it needs, you can’t expect it to function healthily.

-Yeah, serotonin dopamine there.
+Yeah, serotonin dopamine is there.
 There are a number of them.

 If we’re throwing in foods that are not the right foods for doing the junk food kind of diet is that interfering with the quality and the quantity of dopamine and serotonin that we’re producing in the gut and therefore limiting the amount that’s getting in the brain?

-First I want to make sure a serotonin is produced in the guide dopa mean, the dopamine is produced in the brain I don’t believe it’s and I’m not sure but I do not believe it’s it’s a it’s produced in the gut that’s serotonin I do know is.
+First I want to make sure serotonin is produced in the guide dopa means, that dopamine is produced in the brain I don’t believe it and I’m not sure but I do not believe it’s produced in the gut that serotonin I do know is.

-What we do is we throw the whole it’s called microbiome.
+What we do is we throw the whole it’s called the microbiome.
 Inside the intestines, we have all these little bacteria, we need them.
-We’re learning much we have more bacteria in our body that we have helped with, then we have cells.
+We’re learning much we have more bacteria in our body that we have helped with than we have cells.
 I mean at like 100,000 to 10, or one ratio, I mean, it’s, we have much, much more bacteria than we have cells in our body.

-So what we’re learning is the balance of healthy bacteria in the intestines, is basically what provides the proper construction of the different hormones that ultimately wind up at the brain that feed us the the metabolic pathways we need to function.
+So what we’re learning is the balance of healthy bacteria in the intestines, is basically what provides the proper construction of the different hormones that ultimately wind up in the brain that feed us the metabolic pathways we need to function.

-So by by feeding ourselves properly, it provides that health basis for the gut, which is also 70 plus percent of our immune system.
+So feeding ourselves properly provides that health basis for the gut, which is also 70 plus percent of our immune system.
 So that’s the significance of why when you put poor foods in, you create there’s a condition called small intestinal bacterial overgrowth, SIBO.

 Yeah, it’s a really fascinating conversation.
 We’re coming up to the end of the episode.
 Tell me what does it cost to do the Jonathan Coulter version of weight loss?

-This a great deal more motivation to treat chronic disease, because it’s a for profit business.
+This is a great deal more motivation to treat chronic disease because it’s a for-profit business.
 So there’s much less of an incentive to turn to your own private physician to say, Hey, what do I do?
 So I don’t need you.
 They like to work also.
 Yeah.
 So my method helps people get healthy without costing them.
 Now I have to be convinced.

 I started my journey about four years ago with weight loss, eating healthy healing my brain, decreasing inflammation, supporting you know, supporting new, the growth of new brain cells, all that type of stuff because I had to learn how to walk again.
 It didn’t cost me a dime, just time to look into the different ways and the reason it didn’t cost me any money was because this information is freely available.
 I didn’t buy any supplements.

 Absolutely.
-And I tell people, there’s two words in the English language both starting with P that literally motivate change.
+And I tell people, there are two words in the English language both starting with P that literally motivate change.
 The two words are pain and pleasure.
 Both are the two motivating factors that change behavior.
 And here’s what I always ask people, if both achieve the same end.
-Why choose going down the route of pain when you can go down the route of pleasure.
+Why choose going down the route of pain when you can go down the route of pleasure?

 That’s beautiful.
 So, that’s a great way to end the podcast.
 Before we do that, we’ll just repeat Dr. Jonathan, where can people find your blog posts?

 Excellent.
 People who are listening.
 Go there people who are watching also go there.
-If you’re listening and watching any of the episodes of the transatlantic podcast, do us a favor.
+If you’re listening and watching any of the episodes of the Recovery After Stroke podcast, do us a favor.
 If you’re on YouTube.
 Leave us a comment and also click like, if you’re on iTunes, go across and leave us a five-star review.

 It’s not because of the fake tan that he uses.
 It’s because he has A new computer and hasn’t worked out the lighting aspect yet.
 So Dr. Jonathan, it is been amazing to talk to you again, thank you so much for your time I look forward to catching up again in the near future.